Anonymous-Sumbission/CIKM2023/README.md

 ## **Dataset: Ms-Marco-Event**

 Ms-Marco-Event dataset is created based on the MS-MARCO dataset and the EventKG event knowledge graph.
 This dataset contains event-related queries from Ms-Marco dataset.
+Please refer to the main [MS-MARCO dataset] (https://microsoft.github.io/msmarco/Datasets.html) for more detailed information and specific dataset guidelines.

 ## **MusQuE**